DhanaBalan2001/Portfolio/README.md

 This portfolio highlights my journey as a web developer, featuring:
 - **About Me**: My background, education, and skills.
-- **Projects**: Detailed descriptions and live demos of projects like a project management tool, mentorship tracker, and restaurant management system.
+- **Projects**: Detailed descriptions and live demos of projects like a Hotel Booking web application, Restaurant Management etc,.
 - **Skills**: Proficiency in React, responsive design, and modern web development.
 - **Contact**: A seamless contact form powered by EmailJS to connect with me for opportunities or collaborations.